 While not every person turns to alcohol to relieve stress, some do.
-For example, when a person has a stressful job, they may be more likely to drink heavily.
-This is often the case with certain occupations such as doctors and nurses – their day-to-day lives can be highly stressful.
+For example, a person with a stressful job may be more likely to drink heavily.
+This is often the case with certain occupations, such as doctors and nurses – their day-to-day lives can be highly stressful.
 To lower this risk factor, take the time to de-stress with healthy methods, like reading a good book, exercising, or taking a nap.

 2. DRINKING AT AN EARLY AGE

 According to the Mayo Clinic, those who begin drinking at an early age are more likely to have an alcohol problem or a physical dependence on alcohol as they get older.
 This is because drinking may become a comfortable habit and because the body’s tolerance levels may increase.

 3. MENTAL HEALTH PROBLEMS LIKE DEPRESSION